Silouan the Athonite

 What happened between a Tambov peasant and a classic of Christian mysticism is the story of the tradition at work.

-It was during this period of desolation that the locution came to him, which has since become perhaps the most memorable phrase in modern Orthodox spirituality: "Keep your mind in hell and despair not."
+This experience did not stay.
+Within a relatively short time, it withdrew entirely.
+What followed was fifteen years of intense spiritual struggle — darkness, violent temptations, periods of near-despair.
+It was during this period that the locution came to him that has since become perhaps the most memorable phrase in modern Orthodox spirituality:

-He had felt the withdrawal of grace during periods when he nursed ill feeling toward others.
-He had felt the return of interior peace when he was able to genuinely pray for those who had wronged him.
-The connection was not theory; it was observation, confirmed over decades.
+His most distinctive contribution is his insistence on love of enemies as the criterion of authentic spirituality.
+He came to this not through theological reasoning but through painful personal observation: he had felt the withdrawal of grace during periods when he nursed ill feeling toward others.
+He had felt its return when he was able to genuinely pray for those who had wronged him.
+"If you hate your enemy, then there is no peace in your soul."
+This is not a moral command.
+It is an empirical report.

-Silouan came from Tambov as a peasant and left as a saint.
+Sophrony Sakharov's biography and edited collection of Silouan's writings, published together as Saint Silouan the Athonite, is the place to begin.
+He came from Tambov as a peasant and left as a saint.
 The tradition did not require him to become something other than what he was.
 It required him to become, more fully, what he already was.

 Signature Quotes